Euclid preparation. XXXIX. The effect of baryons on the Halo Mass Function: Results

 where $i$ and $j$ run over all mass bins and redshifts.
 In the above equation, $\sigma_{i,j}$ is the error in the binned statistics given by

-where ${\rm var}$ is the unbiased variance estimation of the ratio of the virial mass in the hydrodynamic and in the dmo simulations, divided by the number of objects in the bin, summed in quadrature with a constant fixed to $0.003$ in order to obtain a reduced $\chi^2$ of order of the unity.
+where ${\rm var}$ is the unbiased variance estimation of the ratio of the virial mass in the hydrodynamic and in the dmo simulations divided by the number of objects in the bin.
+To this, we add a constant fixed at 0.003 in quadrature.
+This constant is introduced to adjust for the simplicity of our error modelling, which is estimated directly from the data, possibly understating the true uncertainties in the relation.
+The addition of this constant ensures a resulting $\chi^2$ of the order of the unity.

 In Fig.~\ref{fig:fit-q}, we plot the values of the $\Delta \chi^2$ as a function of $q$, both for single redshifts and for the analysis based on combining all redshifts.
+The $\Delta \chi^2$ is defined as:

+where $\chi^2_{\rm best-fit}$ corresponds to the best fit of the joint analysis.
 We observe that all redshifts prefer significant deviations from the adiabatic prediction ($q=1$).
 All redshifts present a minimum around the joint analysis minimum $q=0.373$ (presented as the vertical black dotted line).
-Exceptions occur at $z=0.25$ and $z=2.0$ that have their best-fit shifted to $q\simeq 0.23$ and $q\simeq 0.30$, respectively.
+Exceptions occur at $z=0.25$ and $z=2.0$ that have their best fit shifted to $q\simeq 0.23$ and $q\simeq 0.60$, respectively.
 Still, assuming Gaussianity, those shifts correspond to only a $2\sigma$ deviation for $z=0.25$ and less than $1\sigma$ for $z=2.0$.
-Therefore, in the following we will assume the joint analysis best-fit for $q$ to hold at all redshifts.
+Given the lack of strong statistical significance, we interpret this deviation as likely a result of statistical variation rather than a reflection of any substantive physical process at this particular redshift.
+Therefore, in the following, we assume the joint analysis best fit for $q$ to hold at all redshifts.